Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Conclusions and Discussions

-Second, our result suggests that the DGP parameter $\lambda$ should be non-negative to be tachyon-free.
+Second, our result suggests that the DGP parameter $\lambda$ should be non-negative to be ghost-free.
 Recent works \cite{Miao:2023unv,Li:2023fly} show that negative DGP gravity can recover entanglement islands in wedge/cone holography with massless gravity.
-Unfortunately, according to the above discussions, this model includes a tachyon and thus is not well-defined.
-We remark that all the braneworld models of black hole information paradox suffer the superluminal problem, that one can send a superluminal signal from the brane to the bath on AdS boundary \cite{Omiya:2021olc}.
-Negative DGP gravity behaves worser since one can send information faster than light, even on the brane.
+Unfortunately, according to the above discussions, this model includes a ghost and thus is not well-defined.
 It should be mentioned that, recently, \cite{Geng:2023qwm,Geng:2023iqd} imposed a no-island condition that the island surface should be within the horizon in bulk.
 This condition is related to the island constraint of \cite{Li:2023fly}, which sets a negative lower bound of the DGP parameter and is weaker than the constraint in this paper.
 Whether entanglement islands exist in massless gravity is an interesting and important problem.
 According to \cite{Geng:2023qwm}, if one divides the black hole and radiation regions by minimizing the entanglement entropy, one always gets zero radiation region.
 There is no information loss for a zero radiation region and, thus, no need for islands.
-However, people are not interested in a trivial radiation region.
+However, we are not interested in a zero radiation region.
 It raises the question of whether there are other physical partitions of the black holes and radiation regions.
 The resolution may lie in the observer \cite{Witten:2023qsv}, who will see a non-zero radiation region in his lifetime.
 We leave this interesting problem to future work.

-Third, it is interesting to use our HD model of AdS/BCFT to study the boundary quantum effects such as the Casimir effect, anomalous transports and so on.
-Since we have more parameters, it is easier to find solutions.
-It is also interesting to generalize the discussions of this paper to cone holography \cite{Miao:2021ual}, which is the holographic dual of edge modes on codim-n defects.
+Third, the ghost problem does not matter if one takes HD gravity as an effective instead of a fundamental theory.
+Take wedge holography as an example; there is always a massless mode with $m^2=0$.
+For suitable HD parameter $\alpha_2$, all the other modes (including the ghost mode) have $m^2>0$ and are frozen at low energy.
+Then, the ghost mode can be ignored since it is not excited at low energy.
+It is interesting to take our HD model of AdS/BCFT as an effective theory to study the boundary quantum effects such as the Casimir effect, anomalous transports, etc. It is also interesting to generalize the discussions of this paper to cone holography \cite{Miao:2021ual}, which is the holographic dual of edge modes on codim-n defects.